blynkkk/blueprints/ESP32 Weather Station Edgent/README.md

 ## 3. Prepare the Firmware and Upload It to Your Device

-We need to include TemplateID, AuthToken (unique identifier of your device), and WiFi credentials in the sketch.
+We need to include TemplateID and Template Name.
 Follow the steps below.

 1. Click on the Activate device action in the Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
 2. Download zip arhive